zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_server.md

      # The default value is 7702.
      port: 7702

-     # TODO: this should not be configurable, we should set it.
-At the very least, it must not be obviously configurable - advanced only.
      # Specify the base path of your HTTP endpoint.
      # The default value is /zowe/chat/index
      basePath: /zowe/chat/index